Purchases made through links earn us a small commission, at no extra cost to you.

 Paris is one of my favourite cities, the one that made me fall in love with travelling.
 Paris is romantic, cultured and sophisticated, with so much to see and do.

-It’s hard to do Paris justice in just four days.
+It’s hard to experience everything that’s great about Paris in four days.
 I’ve visited twice now and there are still entire sections of the city I’ve yet to explore.

 If you’re anything like me, you’ll be tempted to rush around, trying to see and do it all.
 On the other hand, you’ll want to do as the locals do- slow down and relax in a beautiful park or café.